JDCRecomendable/kemu-kupu/README.md

 ## Acknowledgements
-This project would not have been made without the hard work, dedication and efforts of Nasser Giacaman, Catherine Watson, Valerio Terragni and all other lecturers and tutors who were part of running the SOFTENG 206 course of the University of Auckland in 2021.
+This project would not have been made without the hard work, dedication and efforts of Nasser Giacaman, Catherine Watson, Valerio Terragni and all other lecturers and tutors who were involved in the running of the SOFTENG 206 course at the University of Auckland in 2021.

-I would also like to express my gratitude to group members Julie Kim and Juwon Jung for their strong dedication, passion and hard work.
+I would like to express my deepest gratitude to group members Julie Kim and Juwon Jung for the strong dedication, passion and commitment to this project.
 Without you, this project would not have been possible.
-You have been dedicated to our numerous late-night ~~pair~~ _trio_-programming sessions, without fail, sacrificing sleep for project completion and quality.
-You always show up on-time for our almost-daily meetings and catch-up sessions.
-You never waited to seek for and provide assistance to one another, always jumping on Discord calls to do so.
-The diligence that we have extended to our shared goals for this project have paid off, earning our team First Place in our cohort of around 120 people (roughly 40 teams).
+You had been dedicated to our numerous all-night _trio_-programming sessions, without fail, sacrificing sleep for project completion and quality.
+You had always shown up on-time for our almost-daily meetings and catch-up sessions.
+You never waited to seek for and provide assistance to one another, always jumping on to Discord calls as soon as time permits.
+The diligence that we had exhibited towards our common goals and aspirations for this project has paid off, earning our team First Place in our cohort of around 120 people (roughly 40 teams).

 ## Preamble
 This is a product of a project as part of the course SOFTENG 206, a required